Skip to main content

 ModeRecommended Timeout

-lite15 minutes (900 seconds)
+fast10 minutes (600 seconds)

-heavy45 minutes (2700 seconds)
+standard30 minutes (1800 seconds)

 Cost Optimization

-• Use lite mode for simple research
+• Use standard mode for moderate research needs

 • Filter sources with search config to focus on relevant content